Boys Ranches in California…A Therapeutic Boys Ranch Like Vero Beach Can Help Turn Around Your Troubled Boy

 Even as you search for boys ranches in California, would you take a minute to look at a therapeutic ranch-based program in Florida that offers incredible results?
 After all, not all boys ranches are alike nor do they offer professional therapy.

 While not in California, Vero Beach Boys Ranch, located near Vero Beach, Florida, is a boys ranch specifically designed for at-risk boys.

 Vero Beach Boys Ranch serves 50 teenage boys at our residential boarding school and ranch on a Florida ranch.
-With the use of the animals and sports, boys work to develop character, integrity, and respect.
+With the use of the certified equine therapy and a variety of sports and outdoor recreation, boys begin to develop character, integrity, and respect.
 We give boys responsibility for work projects and chapel services on campus to keep them engaged in what is their home away from home.

 Troubled boys enroll in Vero Beach Boys Ranch from around the country, including from California, both to let them spend time in a new environment and to experience the caring and fun environment they find here.
 Boys may enroll year-round.

 If you are interested in boys ranches in or near California because you would like your son to choose a different path in life, be aware that Vero Beach Boys Ranch could be precisely what you are interested in.
 Unlike boys homes and ranches you may find near California, Vero Beach Boys Ranch believes that improving relationships with both God and man are the first step for a long-term change in a boy’s behavior.